Agar: Types, Production, and Application

 BASICS OF AGAR

 Agar is a solidifying agent and a jelly-like substance used in the preparation of the tissue culture media.
 Chemically, it’s a gelatinous substance that is extracted from seaweeds.
 Agar is composed of two components: agarose, and agaropectin.
 Agarose is a linear polymer of repeating units of agarobiose.
-Agarobiose is a disaccharide that consists of D-galactose and 3, 6-anhydro-L-galactopyranose.

 Agar is a very useful substance that has its application from food to laboratories.
 There are many types of agar and all have different applications.
-The different types of agar and their respective applications will be covered in this article.

 History and Preparation of Agar

 Agar was discovered by Tarazaemon Minoya of Japan in1658.
 It was the first gelatin product to be introduced as food in the Far East over 300 years ago.
 Because of its utilization as foodstuff, it was introduced in several other oriental countries.
 Agar is extracted from the red algae (Rhodophyceae) members Gelidium and Gracilaria.
 In 1859, the first time, the application of agar was recognized by West people as Chinese foodstuff.
-In 1982, Robert Koch identified it as an important asset to grow bacterias in the lab.
+In 1982, Robert Koch identified it as an important asset to grow bacteria in the lab.
 Thus, the manufacturing of bacteriological agar was initiated.

 MANUFACTURING OF AGAR